 For a full list of your rights and responsibilities as a volunteer, have a look at our volunteer policy

 Of course you can, as long as you feel you have the time (and energy!) to commit.
 Have a look at our webpages to see the range of opportunities on offer.

 We also sometimes invite volunteers to training and meetups throughout the year and, if you are happy to, we can feature you as a case study to promote the charity that you volunteer with to other Hallam Students.

 Here at SHSU we offer the opportunity for members of societies and sports clubs to volunteer together and share their skills and experiences through both regular and one-off volunteering events.
-If your society or sports club is interested in volunteering, or has an idea for a project, please e-mail email@example.com or book an appointment for a chat.
+If your society or sports club is interested in volunteering, or has an idea for a project, please email firstname.lastname@example.org or book an appointment for a chat.

 The volunteering team are here to support you whilst you volunteer so please just email us at firstname.lastname@example.org if you have any questions or concerns and we will try to help as much as we can.